-Flip through interior magazines and see fashionable homes featuring magnificent Moroccan rugs that are displayed lovingly on floors of both contemporary and traditional residences.
-Thousands of people are attracted to the Moroccan rug because of its striking patterns and wonderful colors that often clash but co-exist nicely on these beautiful items and the extraordinary amount of creativity & work that has so obviously been put into each individual rug.
+Flip through interior magazines and you will see fashionable homes featuring magnificent Moroccan rugs that are displayed lovingly on floors of both contemporary and traditional residences.
+Thousands of people are attracted to the Moroccan rug because of its striking patterns and wonderful colours that often clash but co-exist nicely on these beautiful items and the extraordinary amount of creativity & work that has so obviously been put into each individual rug.
 In this article we are going to tell the story of the four Berber rugs: Kilim, Boucherouite, Beni Ourain and Azilal.

 Moroccan rugs tell a story

-The aged kilim rug
+The aged Kilim rug

 The patterned Azilal Rug

-The eco-friendly rug: Boucherouite rug
+The eco-friendly rug Boucherouite rug

 The Beni Ourain rug beauties